barsoom/devbook/process/README.md

 For a conversation taking place in our work room, it means "would you please end this conversation or take it elsewhere".

-By agreeing on a shorthand, the idea is that we can be brief without anyone taking offense as the brevity.
+By agreeing on a shorthand, the idea is that we can be brief without anyone taking offense at the brevity.

 ## Stand-up